typed-graphql-builder/documentation/docs/intro.md

 ## Generating the API

 The easiest way to try `typed-graphql-builder` is to use `npx`.
-Lets generate a TypeScript API from the example countries schema schema:
+Lets generate a TypeScript API from the example countries schema:

 ```bash
 npx typed-graphql-builder \